Anisotropic Kondo line defect and ODE/IM correspondence: Anisotropic Kondo defect

 the integrand is simply a correlation function of four vertex operators, which equals

 where

 The contour integral is over the configuration space $\mathrm{Conf}_2(S^1)$ of two ordered points on the circle of radius $R$.
 Explicitly, if we parametrize $z_{a} = e^{i \zeta_a}$ for $a=1,2$, then the integration is a two dimensional integral of $\zeta_1$ and $\zeta_2$ over $0<\zeta_1 <\zeta_2 < 2\pi$ while identifying $0$ and $2\pi$.
-We will review some basic facts about configuration space in appendix \ref{sec:configurationspace}, where we explain $\mathrm{Conf}_2(S^1)$ is in fact a cylinder $S^1 \times [0,R]$.
+We will review some basic facts about configuration space in appendix \ref{sec:configurationspace}, where we explain $\mathrm{Conf}_2(S^1)$ is a cylinder $S^1 \times [0,R]$.
 The integral is greatly simplified if we choose a coordinate system that is rotationally invariant along $S^1$.
 The result yields

 where we renamed the circumference of the cylinder to be $R \equiv e^{\theta}$.
-Note that this make sense since $\lambda$ has positive dimension and we have a nice expansion in terms of a dimensionless parameter
+Note that this makes sense since $\lambda$ has a positive dimension and we have a nice expansion in terms of a dimensionless parameter

 Some remarks are in order.
 Obviously, the renormalization of the anisotropic Kondo line defect described in this section is much easier than the isotropic case given in \cite{bachasLoopOperatorsKondo2004,gaiottoIntegrableKondoProblems2021}.
 In fact, this is a generic feature of conformal perturbation theory with relevant couplings, where the renormalization is made easier by an analytical continuation of the parameter, i.e. $\delta$ in this case.